CarrieForle/CustomFontSilksong/README.md

 #### All Chars Atlas

-The created font atlas includes characters that are not seen in the game.
-If this is off then it only includes characters that are seen in the game.
+The created font atlas includes every character from the font file.
+If this is off then it only includes characters used in the game.
 The change will take effect when you load a save file.

 > [!WARNING]
 > Enabling this option will cause noticeable load delay if the font file is large (> 1MB), which can take from seconds up to several minutes.